PsychVault

 The standard private practice model - eight clients a day, back to back, with fifteen-minute gaps for notes - is cognitively demanding for any clinician.
 For neurodivergent clinicians, particularly those with ADHD or autism, it can be genuinely unsustainable.

 Sustained attention across multiple client presentations requires significant executive function.
-Context-switching between presentations (the client with trauma who just left, the client with OCD who is about to arrive) requires cognitive flexibility that is unevenly distributed across neurotypes.
-The fifteen-minute gap that is theoretically for notes becomes, in practice, a sensory and cognitive recovery period — which means the notes don't get written, the backlog builds, and the clinician ends the day exhausted and behind.
+Context-switching between presentations requires cognitive flexibility that is unevenly distributed across neurotypes.
+The fifteen-minute gap that is theoretically for notes becomes, in practice, a sensory and cognitive recovery period - which means the notes don't get written, the backlog builds, and the clinician ends the day exhausted and behind.

 This isn't a motivation problem.
 It's a mismatch between caseload architecture and cognitive architecture.